 If we didn’t capitalize on the lessons that diabetes so willingly teaches us, that would be a shame.
 As we all know, the lessons are abundant.

-Amber and Ryan got together, just to catch up on the diabetic life.
-The diabetes world is booming with news.
-Inhaled insulin is on the diabetic radar again, with Afrezza now on the market.
+Amber and Ryan got together, just to catch up because the diabetes world is booming with news.
+Inhaled insulin is on the diabetes radar again, with Afrezza now on the market.
 New research revealed how diabetes leads to an increased risk of depression.
 They were not surprised.
 Mindfulness plays a role here, and they discussed its benefits.
-They shared their opinions.
 Coconut oil has them obsessed.
-Along with those topics, they rambled as only those with diabetes can, regarding just about everything that affects blood sugar, which is well, everything.
-Continue reading
+Along with those topics, they rambled as only those with diabetes can, regarding just about everything that affects blood sugar, which is well, everything. (more…)

 What’s the fastest, most-efficient way to derail your day?
 Go low or go high.
 This is our beast.
 Don’t wake it up.
 Don’t taunt it.
 Learning to preserve your creativity and momentum is critical as a modern student, professional, and parent.